-The Chatty Bats Language Development Programme is an accessible and engaging solution for developing understanding and use of language; it helps close the language gap for children with delays, crucial during times of disrupted education.
+The award winning Chatty Bats Language Development Programme is an accessible and engaging solution for developing understanding and use of language; it helps close the language gap for children with delays, crucial during times of disrupted education.

 Lockdown impacts language development

 Research by the Education Endowment Foundation suggests that measures taken to control the pandemic have deprived young children of much of the social contact and variety of experiences that underpin language development.

 Many children have had limited or no contact with grandparents and friends.
 They have had fewer opportunities for activities and outings which would introduce them to new vocabulary.
 Social distancing and the wearing of face masks have made social interaction and conversations more challenging.